iArcanic/irsm-cw2/executive-report.md

 ## 2.3 Risk Management Policy

 A fully encompassing Risk Management Policy is intrinsic to forming a workable information security program.
-The policy will encourage systematic and regular risk assessments to be conducted (similar to the previous one) across the IT infrastructure landscape, including people, processes, systems, applications, data, and any other related assets.
+The policy will encourage systematic and regular risk assessments to be conducted (similar to the previous one) across the IT infrastructure landscape (Windows Server, Active Directory, ERP, R&D, Linux systems), including people, processes, systems, applications, data, and any other related assets.
 Potential risks will be identified as a result of this, and are rated by their likelihood of occurring and the impact that they would have on general business operations.

 This Risk Management Policy was inspired by best practice frameworks such as NIST SP 800-39 [@nist2011] and ISO 27001 [@iso2022] whilst also in alignment with the UK Government's Cyber Essentials [@ncsc2023].
 This policy takes into account the following criteria: